 As the structure shows us here, the appositive is right-adjoined to the anchor, forming a constituent with it.
 This will block examples where the two units of the AC are non-adjacent or the two do not form a constituent.

-(40) a.
-Denzel, the director of our art department, has been with the company for ten years.
+- (40) a.
+Denzel, the director of our art department, has been with the company for ten years. - b.
+Denzel has, the director of our art department, been with the company for ten years.